FIFA inviting some non-champions to enlarged Club World Cup

 Based on qualification procedures seen by The Associated Press, teams can qualify for FIFA’s expanded Club World Cup without having to win a regional competition — even at the expense of some champions.

-The FIFA Council on Thursday is set to approve China as host of the inaugural edition of the 24-team club competition in 2021 and review the qualification procedures, people with knowledge of the decision making told AP.
+The FIFA Council on Thursday approved China as host of the inaugural edition of the 24-team club competition in 2021 and reviewed the qualification procedures, people with knowledge of the decision making told AP.

-They spoke on condition of anonymity to discuss FIFA’s plans ahead of the meeting in Shanghai.
+FIFA President Gianni Infantino confirmed China as the host Thursday after the FIFA Council met but gave few other details of the competition.
+He said the decision was unanimous and that the tournament would be held in June and July of 2021.

+Infantino said FIFA will make “zero” out of the new event because FIFA will reinvest 100% of the profits from the tournament back into club football.

 A document sent to council members seen by the AP shows the outcome of the initial talks between the FIFA administration and the six regional confederations to determine the criteria for securing one of the slots.